Codex: History

 In his discussion of one of the earliest parchment codices to survive from Oxyrhynchus in Egypt, Eric Turner seems to challenge Skeat's notion when stating, "its mere existence is evidence that this book form had a prehistory", and that "early experiments with this book form may well have taken place outside of Egypt."
 Early codices of parchment or papyrus appear to have been widely used as personal notebooks, for instance in recording copies of letters sent (Cicero Fam.
 9.26.1).
-Early codices weren't always cohesive.
-They often contained multiple languages, various topics and even multiple authors.
+Early codices were not always cohesive.
+They often contained multiple languages, various topics, and even multiple authors.
 "Such codices formed libraries in their own right."
 The parchment notebook pages were "more durable, and could withstand being folded and stitched to other sheets".
 Parchments whose writing was no longer needed were commonly washed or scraped for re-use, creating a palimpsest; the erased text, which can often be recovered, is older and usually more interesting than the newer text which replaced it.
 Consequently, writings in a codex were often considered informal and impermanent.
 Parchment (animal skin) was expensive, and therefore it was used primarily by the wealthy and powerful, who were also able to pay for textual design and color.
 "Official documents and deluxe manuscripts [in the late Middle Ages] were written in gold and silver ink on parchment...dyed or painted with costly purple pigments as an expression of imperial power and wealth."

 As early as the early 2nd century, there is evidence that a codex—usually of papyrus—was the preferred format among Christians.
 In the library of the Villa of the Papyri, Herculaneum (buried in AD 79), all the texts (of Greek literature) are scrolls (see Herculaneum papyri).
 However, in the Nag Hammadi library, hidden about AD 390, all texts (Gnostic) are codices.
 Despite this comparison, a fragment of a non-Christian parchment codex of Demosthenes' De Falsa Legatione from Oxyrhynchus in Egypt demonstrates that the surviving evidence is insufficient to conclude whether Christians played a major or central role in the development of early codices—or if they simply adopted the format to distinguish themselves from Jews.

 The earliest surviving fragments from codices come from Egypt, and are variously dated (always tentatively) towards the end of the 1st century or in the first half of the 2nd.
 This group includes the Rylands Library Papyrus P52, containing part of St John's Gospel, and perhaps dating from between 125 and 160.